Deep Learning in Physical Layer Communications: Deep Learning Based Block-Structured Communications

 Traditionally, channel estimation and signal detection are two separate procedures at the receiver.
-The CSI is first estimated by means of pilots prior to the detection of transmit symbols.
-Then with the estimated CSI, transmit symbols can be recovered at the receiver.
+The CSI is first estimated by means of pilots prior to the detection of the transmit symbols.
+Then with the estimated CSI, the transmit symbols can be recovered at the receiver.
 A joint channel estimation and signal detection approach has been proposed in~\cite{Hao}.
-Specifically, a five-layer fully connected DNN is embedded into an orthogonal frequency-division multiplexing (OFDM) receiver for joint channel estimation and detection by treating the channel as a black box.
-During the offline training, the transmit data and pilots are formed into frames, which pass through a time-varying channel later.
-The DNN is trained to reconstruct the transmit data by feeding the received signals corresponding to transmit data and pilots as inputs.
-Fig.~\ref{fig:all_effect} demonstrates that the DNN-based channel estimation and detection method outperforms the minimum MSE-based approach when with inadequate pilots, removed cyclic prefix, and nonlinear distortions.
+Specifically, a five-layer fully connected DNN is embedded into an orthogonal frequency-division multiplexing (OFDM) receiver for joint channel estimation and detection by treating the channel as a `black box'.
+The DNN is trained to reconstruct the transmit data by feeding the received signals corresponding to the transmit data and pilots as inputs.
+Therefore, the channel information can be inferred implicitly by the DNN and used to predict the transmit data directly without explicitly estimating the CSI.
+Fig.~\ref{fig:all_effect} demonstrates that the DNN-based channel estimation and detection method outperforms the minimum MSE-based approach when without adequate pilots or cyclic prefix, and with nonlinear distortion\footnote{The data set and simulation codes can be downloaded from \url{https://github.com/haoyye/OFDM_DNN}.}.
+The advantage is that when these adversarial effects occur, the data-driven method can learn to deal with these effects in a supervised manner, i.e., updating the parameters to minimize the empirical loss, which improves the robustness to the undesired circumstances.